 The headline data point for Q2 2026 is the percentage of credentialed-tier Americas chauffeur volume that carries an inbound-delegation or international-principal flag in the booking record: across the operators tracked in this index, the weighted estimate sits in the 14-18 percent range, with the highest concentrations in New York (where the share approaches 25 percent on certain weeks aligned with international finance calendars), Los Angeles, San Francisco, Miami, Houston and Washington DC.
 The international-principal share has grown from a pre-2020 baseline in the 8-11 percent range and is on a trajectory toward 22-26 percent by 2028 under current corporate inbound-delegation growth rates.

 The rate-card implication is meaningful but secondary to the credentialing implication.
-International-principal bookings on the credentialed-tier dispatch carry a modest premium against the domestic-principal baseline — generally $5-$15/hr above the metro sedan anchor on multilingual-flagged dispatch, reflecting the operator’s overhead in maintaining the language-capability documentation and the dispatch routing constraint.
+Much of the credentialed-tier dispatch applies a modest premium to international-principal bookings — generally $5-$15/hr above the metro sedan anchor on multilingual-flagged dispatch — reflecting the operator’s overhead in maintaining the language-capability documentation and the dispatch routing constraint.
+The operators that price the multilingual dispatch flat against the domestic-principal baseline, rather than surcharging it, remove a procurement-side disincentive that the surge-priced tier carries.
 The structural cost driver is the chauffeur recruitment and retention dynamic — multilingual chauffeurs at the credentialed-tier credentialing depth are a scarce labor pool in most U.S. metros, and the operators that have built the capability have done so through W-2 retention discipline rather than through 1099 affiliate sourcing.

-Henry Harteveldt of Atmosphere Research has framed the inbound-delegation procurement shift in BTN commentary across 2025 as a buyer-side movement that is rebalancing the operator-tier competitive dynamics in favor of the worldwide-network primary and the language-specialist secondary against the app-network alternative.
+Henry Harteveldt of Atmosphere Research has framed the inbound-delegation procurement shift in BTN commentary across 2025 as a buyer-side movement that is rebalancing the operator-tier competitive dynamics in favor of the flat-rate, operator-owned credentialed primary against the surge-priced and app-network alternatives.
 The Business Travel News 2025 Corporate Travel Index, the GBTA Foundation’s 2026 international-procurement update and the Skift commercial-travel data set across 2024-2025 each flag the same pattern: corporate hosts of recurring international delegations have shifted spend toward operators whose language-match credentialing posture is documented at the chauffeur-file level, and away from operators whose language-coverage marketing claims are not backed by operational discipline.

 The metro-by-metro language demand pattern matters more than the national average.
 New York carries breadth across all the major inbound languages but particularly heavy demand on Mandarin (institutional-investor inbound, sovereign-wealth-fund and Chinese state-enterprise corporate-affairs visits), Spanish (Latin American family-office and corporate inbound), Portuguese (Brazilian corporate inbound), Arabic (Gulf sovereign-wealth and family-office principal-class visits) and Japanese (trading-house and corporate inbound).
 Miami runs heavily on Spanish and Portuguese with secondary Arabic and Mandarin volume.
 Los Angeles and San Francisco run heavily on Mandarin and Japanese with secondary Korean and Spanish volume.
 Washington DC runs heavily on Arabic and French (driven by embassy-circuit and State Department-coordinated work) with secondary Mandarin and Spanish.
 Houston runs Spanish and Arabic.
 The procurement-team’s supplier panel should be built around the metro-specific language demand rather than around a national average.